How Google AMP Has Changed SEO

 - Google Analytics supports Google AMP.
 Because of this, you can see how users are responding to the AMP versions of your pages.
 You can track page views, clicks on various parts of your landing pages, and social interactions.

 - AMP Pages won’t generate leads.
 Until the ability to add opt-in forms comes to AMP, you won’t be able to build leads with it.
-If that’s your primary focus, you won’t really see any benefit from implementing AMP on your website.
+If that’s your primary focus, you won’t see any benefit from implementing AMP on your website.

 - Your HTML needs to be flawless.
 Google won’t cache your AMP pages on the web unless they are 100% free of code errors, so unless you are, or can hire a professional to do the work for you, you may not be able to capitalize on AMP.

-- AMP doesn’t really help eCommerce websites.
+- AMP doesn’t help eCommerce websites.
 AMP focuses mostly on long-form content and articles.
 Generally, this doesn’t provide answers to questions your customers would ask.
 Unless your business website has a substantial library of blog posts and articles, there isn’t much use for AMP HTML yet.

 What About the Mobile-First Index?